Opening hours

 28 March – 11 October 2026

-Nature Speaks.
-Listening for Rights of Nature in Venice and Europe is (2026) Ocean Space's Research Unit, curated by Pietro Consolandi and Amalia Rossi, co-produced by TBA21–Academy and NICHE Centre for Environmental Humanities, Università Ca' Foscari Venezia in collaboration with IDRA and the Confluence of European Water Bodies.
+Nature Speaks: Listening for Rights of Nature in Venice and Europe (2026) is Ocean Space's Research Unit, curated by Pietro Consolandi and Amalia Rossi, co-produced by TBA21–Academy and NICHE Centre for Environmental Humanities, Ca' Foscari University of Venice in collaboration with IDRA and the Confluence of European Water Bodies.

 OPEN CALL